 This also works the other way around, i.e. the Merchant's existing tickets will appear in the list of Lead's tickets (also under the Tickets tab).

 For more information on linking Leads to Merchant accounts please see our article on Linking Leads to Merchant Accounts.

-If a ticket had originated from a Lead linked to a Merchant account, then within the ticket you will see links both to the Merchant and to the Lead.
+If a ticket originated from a Lead linked to a Merchant account, then you will find links to both the Merchant and the Lead in the ticket.
 In this way you can quickly navigate to either of the two depending on the nature of the ticket: